quhaichao/AI_connectome/README.md

 This repository contains the analysis and source-figure generation code accompanying the manuscript **“Early functional correlation facilitates learning in artificial neural networks.”**

-The code examines functional correlation (FC), structural connectivity (SC) and structural input similarity (IS) in multilayer perceptrons, convolutional neural networks, transformers and biological neural networks.
-It includes analyses corresponding to main Figs. 1–6 and Extended Data Figs. 1–8.

 ## Connectomic framework